-On this page there's a short discussion of the reasons so many academic words have classical roots, and then some examples of vocabulary from classical roots and an opposites matching quiz to test your understanding.
-(These links let you jump straight to the Greek and Latin root sections or the matching practice.)
+On this page there's a short discussion of the reasons so many academic words have classical (Greek and Latin) roots.
+Then there are examples of words from classical roots and a matching quiz to test your understanding.

 Why should this matter to you?
-Recognizing a fairly small number of classical (Latin and Greek) roots can increase your English comprehension dramatically.
-Those classical roots form a part of many more English words.
-They can give you a clue to the meaning of unfamiliar words you read.
+Recognizing even a small number of Greek and Latin roots can give you clues to the meaning of unfamiliar words you read.

-As a result, you can read more fluently, without stopping to look up as many words.
-Even more important, you can guess at meanings when you can’t use a dictionary (for example, during a test!)
+As a result, you will read more fluently, without stopping to look up as many words.
+Even more importantly, you can guess at meanings when you can’t use a dictionary-- for example, during a test!

 Most English words with classical roots have come from Latin by way of French.
 After the Norman Conquest in 1066, French was the official language of England for several hundred years.